NB-Blitz/Modules/BlitzLogger/README.md

     Debug    - 3
     Trace    - 4

-When you start make the constructor for the BlitzLogger item you must include the logLevel.
+When you start, make the constructor for the BlitzLogger item (you must include the logLevel).
 When you call the individual logging functions they will check to see if the log level you set is greater than or equal to the log level for that funcion.
-As an example if you set log level to 2 the Error, Warning, and Info functions will output to the file
+As an example if you set log level to 2, the Error, Warning, and Info functions will output to the file, while the Debug and Trace functions will not.

     BlitzLogger(/* Put LogLevel Here */)